vladipetrow/Projects/cryptomoti/README.md

 ## How to start the app:

-- Go to intelij and open workProject1 then start WorkProject1.Application.
+- Go to cryptomoti and open it with Intelij then open workProject1 then start the server.
-- Then go to WorkProject1Application and start the server.
 - Go to imot4e-fe and open it with VS code
-- write in terminal cd imot4e-fe, npm install --force and then npm start.
+- Write in terminal cd imot4e-fe, npm install --force and then npm start.

 - You are ready!